WangLabTHU/deepseed/README.md

 ## License
 For academic use, this project is licensed under the MIT License - see the LICENSE file for details For commercial use, please contact the authors.

+## Reference
+[1] Isola, Phillip, et al. "Image-to-image translation with conditional adversarial networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2017.
 Parts of the code have been modified from the Pix2pix, which could be found at https://github.com/phillipi/pix2pix.